Mohamed-Shalabi/flutter-stateful-bloc/README.md

 ## NOTES:

 - All cubits and states must be immutable with const constructors.
-- The ***StatefulBlocConsumer*** won't rebuild except if the emiitted state is of its generic type or its children.
+- The ***StatefulBlocConsumer*** won't rebuild except if the emitted state is of its generic type or its children.
 - The package won't be published before completing development and testing, because it is still unstable.

 ## Examples: